-Amazon and eBay offer huge opportunities for small firms trading online, even if you’re not an ecommerce expert.
-The process can be easy — for example, Amazon will set up a site for you, store your stock and ship your orders.
-Chris Dawson, the founder of ecommerce blog site TameBay, finds out what the future holds for small firms trading online
+Amazon and eBay offer huge opportunities for small firms selling online, even if you're not an ecommerce expert.
+The process can be easy - for example, Amazon will set up a site for you, store your stock and ship your orders.
+Chris Dawson, the founder of ecommerce blog site TameBay, finds out what the future holds for small firms selling online

 Amazon and eBay are the two biggest UK marketplaces for online sales and, as established as they are, they are still growing fast.
 "Both sites are providing new opportunities for businesses all the time," stresses Chris.